ScottDeLuzio/adsense-in-post-ads-by-oizuled/readme.txt

 3. Your ad is now in the body of your article where users are more likely to click it.

 == Changelog ==
+= 2.0.1 =
+* Fixed an issue where blocks were not available on the back end of the site.

+= 2.0.0 =
+* Introduced Blocks for easier ability to add your ad code to your posts and pages.

 = 1.1.2 =
 * Removed update nag notice.
 * Minor improvements.